For meta-programming/debugging purposes, I would like to request the inverse of

 Array.instance # => error

-Updated by justcolin (Colin Fulton) over 3 years ago
+Updated by justcolin (Colin Fulton) almost 4 years ago

 This feature would solve a lot of problems I had while doing what should have been simple meta-programming (if there is such a thing as "simple" meta-programming...).